kilpkonn/msc-thesis/main.typ

 This is also different from what we are doing with the term search.
 In the case of term search we only try to produce code that some contributes towards the parent term of correct type.
 However, language models can also generate code that do not contribute towards finding the goal type.
-Let's look at the example for the `ripgrep`#footnote(link("https://github.com/BurntSushi/ripgrep/blob/6ebebb2aaa9991694aed10b944cf2e8196811e1c/crates/core/flags/hiargs.rs#L584")) crate shown in @rust-builder.
+Let's look at the example for the `ripgrep`#cite-footnote("GitHub ripgrep repository", "2024-04-06", "https://github.com/BurntSushi/ripgrep/blob/6ebebb2aaa9991694aed10b944cf2e8196811e1c/crates/core/flags/hiargs.rs#L584") crate shown in @rust-builder.
 #figure(
 sourcecode()[```rs
 // Inside `printer_json` at `/crates/core/flags/hiargs.rs`